-If you love classic meatloaf, try this recipe with a twist – Mexican turkey meatloaf with herbs and spices.
+If you love classic meatloaf, try this recipe with a twist; Mexican meatloaf with ground turkey, herbs and spices.
 Serve it hot from the oven or make it ahead of time to save time at dinner rush hour.
 It's even good cold.
-With holiday madness in full swing, you’ve got better things to do than worry about than dinner.
+With a crazy schedule, you’ve got better things to do than worry about than dinner.

 With a pound of ground turkey, some herbs, spices, and one mixing bowl, you can have this meatloaf in the oven in just a few minutes.
 While it bakes, get something else checked off your to-do list.

 - Homemade breadcrumbs are easy to make and are much better than store bought, and particularly important if you eat gluten-free.
 I’ll do a loaf of gluten-free bread at a time.
 Toasted breadcrumbs last almost forever in the fridge or the freezer, always ready to go.
 For directions, read here.

 - Ground cumin and ancho chili add wonderful flavor and mild heat.
 If you like heat, add a little ground chipotle.

 - Apple adds moisture and fiber and you will never know it’s there.
 Go for a tart apple like a Granny Smith.

 I've serve this meatloaf with spiced whipped sweet potatoes and broccolini.
 Make basic sweet potatoes (recipe here) and instead of the rosemary, use cumin and ancho chili pepper.
 If you need directions for quick and simple broccolini, read here.

 Make it Ahead